DataHighway-DHX/documentation/docs/archives/tutorials-node-polkadot-launch-datahighway-rococo-local.md

 ---
 id: tutorials-nodes-polkadot-launch-datahighway-rococo-local
-title: Setup Rococo Parachain Testnet parachain testnet for Datahighway on 'rococo-local' using Polkadot-Launch
+title: Setup parachain testnet for Datahighway on 'rococo-local' using Polkadot-Launch
-sidebar_label: Setup Rococo Parachain Testnet (Spreehafen)
+sidebar_label: Setup parachain testnet for Datahighway on 'rococo-local' using Polkadot-Launch
 ---

 ## How do you setup a DataHighway Parachain testnet on 'rococo-local' using Polkadot-Launch?